Skip Navigation

 Situated on the shores of the Braakmanmeer (a slightly brackish lake) this holiday park provides fun for the whole family.
 The comprehensive recreation areas are also open to day visitors.
 The 210-hectare site is divided by tall trees into several touring areas of varied sizes, both open and shaded.
 A wide range of pitches are available, from the most simple without a power supply, to luxury camping beside the water with full services including 6A electricity, TV, water and sewerage connections.
 In addition, there is a range of luxury bungalows, mobile homes and seasonal caravan pitches.

-Camping en Villapark De Paardekreek
+Camping De Pekelinge

 Zeeland